gardener-attic/component-spec/doc/proposal/03-component-repository.md

 The optional parameter *mediaType* provides information about the internal structure of the provided blob.

 With the optional parameter *localBlobInfos* you could provide additional information about the blob.
-This information could be used by the *Content Repository* itself or later if the local blob should rebuild to an external one.
+This information could be used by the *Component Repository* itself or later if the local blob is stored again in some external location, e.g. an OCI registry.

 *LocalAccessInfo* provides the information how to access the blob data with the method *GetLocalBlob* (see below).
 It must be a json or yaml string with the following format: